The Flavor Fiend

 Sadly, things would get worse before they got better.

 A second victim was found the following week.
 Then a third, a fourth, a fifth.
 More and more kept being found, until most of the town had been attacked by the monster.
-All of their stories sounded eerily similar - that they were out alone at night, or they were with someone who had been attacked earlier, and it just
+All of their stories sounded eerily similar - that they were out alone at night, or they were with someone who had been attacked earlier, and it just… appeared.
+It lunged at them, stealing their flavor, and all they could do was scream as they felt it fade from themself.

 It was inching closer to them by now.
 Making itself more known to the town.
 It was no longer hiding away in the woods - villagers who were still flavorful would catch glimpses of a strange tail they’d never seen before, before it twitched back behind a corner.
 They’d hear its growls in the night.
 Some saw its glowing eyes peering through their windows.